 NOTE — Those responsible for ADWS provision should include updates about the effectiveness of those communications and the need to further tailor them to enhance interactions between the drinking water utility and its stakeholders.

-use of chosen communications strategy and tools to convey information about the of ADWS deployment; and
+use of chosen communications strategy and tools to convey information about the location, operating hours, and procedures of ADWS deployment; and

 crisis management decision processes (internal communications; user communications; stakeholder management) for framing and communicating relevant messages.

 The strategy should permit two-way communication with stakeholders allowing ADWS deployment to be amended as necessary to address relevant issues.
+Coordinate with local authorities, emergency services, and relief organizations to ensure adequate resources, personnel, and equipment are available for the operation of the TPDs.

 6.2 Preparing Stakeholders in Advance of a Crisis